-Bafta Film Awards 2022: The nominees in full
+Bafta Film Awards 2022: The winners and nominees in full

 Sound

-- Dune - Mac Ruth, Mark Mangini, Doug Hemphill, Theo Green, Ron Bartlett
+- Winner: Dune - Mac Ruth, Mark Mangini, Doug Hemphill, Theo Green, Ron Bartlett

 - Last Night In Soho - Colin Nicolson, Julian Slater, Tim Cavagin, Dan Morgan